nicoder/masteruby.github.io/productivity-booster/_posts/2014-05-02-vim-plugins-for-ruby.md

 You see?
 You don't have to
 set file extension or whole path, just add name of your controller and name of your view file.

-Similarily you can edit controller too:
+Similarly you can edit controller too:

 {% highlight vim %}
 :Econtroller static_pages